 From Highway 101, take the Tennant Avenue exit in Morgan Hill and proceed west towards Monterey Highway.
 Turn left (south) on Monterey Highway and travel approximately 0.5 mile south to Watsonville Road.
 Take Watsonville Road west 5.5 miles to the park site which is located on the west side of the road across from the intersection of Watsonville Road and Burchell Road.

 Chitactac Adams Heritage County Park offers a unique view into the Native American culture of Santa Clara County before and after the arrival of the Spanish.
-A self-guided interpretive walk around the site, including eight stations with interpretive panels, is supplemented by an interpretive shelter with seven additional panels and displays.
+A self-guided interpretive walk around the site, including eight stations with interpretive panels, is supplemented by an interpretive shelter and seven additional panels and displays.
 The trail panels include photographs and original art covering the Adams School, Ohlone village life, Ohlone buildings, petroglyphs (rock art), Ohlone food processing, natural history of Uvas Creek, Spanish, California and Ohlone culture and petroglyphs and their preservation.
-Guided school tours and Interpretive programs are offered by staff and volunteer docents.
-Call (408) 918-7772 for information and schedules.
+Teachers and community groups may wish to schedule a guided interactive educational program at the site for their students.
+These 2.5-hour programs are offered Monday through Friday and give students a glimpse of what life was like for the Native American people that once inhabited this site.
+Programs are $50 with a maximum of 50 students per program.
+Documented Title 1 schools are eligible for a 50% reduction in fees.
+See the Request Form - Chitactac School Program for further information.
+For additional information about our programs, teaching resources and pricing, call (408) 846-5632, email firstname.lastname@example.org or click on the links at the bottom of this page.

-The site includes portable water and a limited number of picnic tables, but no barbecue facilities are available.
+The site includes chemical toilets, potable water and a limited number of picnic tables.
+No barbecue facilities are available.

 Hours and Fees